reitzig/container-do/README.md

  - Why containers?
    --> While this is not about running services, it seemed a prudent way to isolate versioned tooling from the host system without too much overhead.
+   Also, the approach eliminates the need for tools specific to a certain ecosystem such as venv, rvm, etc.
  - Why Go?
    --> Using this a learning experience.
 Efficient binaries seem prudent here.
    Also, Go seems be prevalent in the OCI space.